yamanakh/Cpp-Primer/ch01/README.md

 }
 ```

-## Exercise 1.6
+### Exercise 1.6
 > Explain whether the following program fragment is legal.

-It's illegal.
+It is illegal because no object class was defined beforehand.
+If we compile it we get the following error message:

 **[Error] expected primary-expression before '<<' token**

-Fixed it: remove the spare semicolons.
+Solution 1: remove the spare semicolons.
 ```cpp
 std::cout << "The sum of " << v1 << " and " << v2 << " is " << v1 + v2 << std::endl;
 ```
+Solution 2: insert _std::cout_ in front of each line as done in excercise

+## Exercises Section 1.3
-## Exercise 1.7
+### Exercise 1.7

 > Compile a program that has incorrectly nested comments.